KabirBose/DSA-Merge-Sort-Visualizer/README.md

 2. Using your terminal, enter `python3 merge-sort.py`
 3. The merge sort process will start on the dataset
 4. After each iteration, a sound effect will play
-5. If you want to sort your own array, head over to `merge-sort.py` and change line 53 to whatever dataset you desire
+5. If you want to sort your own array, head over to `merge-sort.py` and change line 59 to whatever dataset you desire
-6. Hope everything is _sorted_ out :)